 “This is a stunt that only Volkswagen could pull off.
 We wanted to thank Brazilians for all the love they've given us, and we wanted to do it now, at such an important time for the country: the World Cup.
 We're going to return seven 2014-model Gols to Germany to show that Brazilians can poke fun at themselves, and to wish the Brazilian national team the best of luck!"

 This professional campaign titled 'It's payback time' was published in Brazil in December, 2022.
 It was created for the brand: Volkswagen, by ad agency: AlmapBBDO.
 This Integrated medium campaign is related to the Automotive and Sports industries and contains 1 media asset.
-It was submitted 2 months ago.
+It was submitted about 1 year ago.

 President and CEO: Filipe Bartholomeu